wellcomecollection/archivematica-infrastructure/docs/bootstrapping.md

     ```

     It might take a couple of attempts before this finishes successfully.
+    The dashboard can't start until the database is set up correctly, which means it fails load balancer healthchecks -- ECS will be continually restarting the container until you successfully run the database migrations.

 4. Look for a Docker container running the storage service.
     Similar to above: